 Ever mindful of the Scriptures and the treasure of the Church's continuous teaching regarding marriage in God's plan, the Marriage Tribunal provides an important ministry within the life of the Church.
 Through conscientious examination the Tribunal renders an official determination of the validity of marriage in particular petitions and the freedom to marry according to God's plan.

-First, we ask that you read this document: Getting Started.
+First, we ask that you watch this introductory video.
 Then, please consider contacting your parish priest or deacon, or one of our Annulment Sponsors.
 If you prefer to work directly with our Tribunal–which you are free to do, but which we strongly recommend that you do not do–compose a petition and begin gathering the required documentation, as noted in the “Outline of Petition for a Formal Case” (see below).

 For Specific Cases: